Klingebeil/homepage/wiki/Innovation Work/grounded-theory-of-innovation.md

 This is still a bit rough but the general idea is to sketch out an alternative approach to *innovation* then the dominant image presented by the tech-industry—which is still dominant in the media companies.

 Innovation is often shaped less by what’s “new” and more by what’s already there—infrastructure, habits, workarounds, and constraints.
-Grounded strategies respect and build on this, while dominant narratives often ignore or erase it.
+A grounded approach respects and build on this, while dominant narratives often ignore or erase it.

 1. Incremental and Adaptive Change:
 	- Innovation as a _slow, iterative process_ shaped by constraints like shrinking budgets, legacy systems, or editorial norms.